Snapchat safety: What parents need to know

 How Snapchat uses AI

-With the popularity of artificial intelligence and ChatGPT, Snapchat has added their own version called My AI.
+Snapchat offers users the option to engage with an artificial intelligence tool called My AI.
 It appears in users’ contact lists automatically.
 Unlike other contacts, My AI cannot be deleted unless you have Snapchat+, Snapchat’s premium subscription option.

 My AI works like any other chatbot, allowing users to have conversations with AI.
 Like ChatGPT, it can also provide more detailed answers like the solution to a Maths problem.
 With any AI tool, it’s important that children understand appropriate and inappropriate ways to use it to support skill-building.